HomeUtilitiesSiri

 Do I need to download Siri on Vision Pro?

 No. Siri comes built into visionOS, so there is nothing to install.
-You only need to open Settings, go to Siri, and make sure voice activation and app permissions are switched on.
+You only need to open Settings, go to Apps then Siri, and make sure "Listen for" and your app permissions are switched on.

 How do I trigger Siri on the headset without talking?

-You can press and hold the top button to start a request, and you can also turn on the type to Siri option in accessibility settings.
+The top button does not start Siri, it opens the Capture app, so ignore older guides that say otherwise.
+If you have a Magic Keyboard connected you can press Fn-S, and you can also turn on Type to Siri in Settings under Accessibility then Siri.
 We found that combination handy in quiet rooms or shared spaces where speaking out loud felt awkward.

 Does Siri sync between my Vision Pro and iPhone?

 Yes, as long as both devices are signed into the same Apple Account.
-Reminders, messages, and smart home commands carried over cleanly for us, so a task you start on one device shows up on the other.
+Reminders, messages, and smart home commands carried over cleanly for us, and the new dedicated Siri app in visionOS 27 is meant to let you start a conversation on one device and pick it up on the other.

 Why does Siri keep cutting me off mid sentence?

 It usually mistakes a thinking pause for the end of your request.
-We had the best luck planning the sentence first and keeping a steady pace, or typing the request instead when we needed to be precise.
+We had the best luck planning the sentence first and keeping a steady pace, or typing the request with Type to Siri when we needed to be precise.